Skip to main content

 Generate Operator Keys (Encrypted)

-The most secure way to run your Operator node, is to generate an Encrypted key pair.
-This way, your Public Key (PK) and Secret Key (SK) will be encrypted with a password of your choosing.
+The safest way to run your Operator node is with an encrypted key pair.
+This encrypts your Public Key (PK) and Secret Key (SK) with a password you choose.

 Password file

-in this example) containing the password you chose for your Secret Key:
+Create a file named password with the password you want to use for your Secret Key:

 Key pair generation and encryption